stashapp/stash/README.md

 On Windows, bypass this by clicking "more info" and then the "run anyway" button.
 On macOS, Control+Click the app, click "Open", and then "Open" again.

-#### FFMPEG
+#### FFmpeg
-Stash requires ffmpeg.
+Stash requires FFmpeg.
 If you don't have it installed, Stash will download a copy for you.
 It is recommended that Linux users install `ffmpeg` from their distro's package manager.

 # Usage